On the Complexity of Learning Nash Equilibria

 Indeed, dozens of different learning dynamics have been proposed by game theorists, economists, and computer scientists over the decades (some even preceding Nash's theorem \cite{brown1949some}), in many cases explicitly motivated by this quest for Nash-convergent dynamics.
-In fact, Nash's own 1950 proof of existence \cite{nash_equilibrium_1950} starts by defining a particular dynamic, now often called {\em the Brown-non Neumann-Nash dynamic,} \cite{sandholm2010population} which, however, is known to cycle.
-Still, to date there is no known dynamic $\phi$ that is both {\em locally tractable and Nash converging.} A dynamic is locally tractable if, for any given game, the displacement $\phi(x)$ --- or the gradient $\dot \phi(x)$ for a continuous-time dynamic --- can be computed at any mixed strategy profile $x$ in time that is polynomial in the description of the game; and it is Nash converging if it has the property that it is guaranteed to converge to a Nash equilibrium in all games and from all starting points.
+In fact, Nash's own 1950 proof of existence \cite{nash_equilibrium_1950} starts by defining a particular dynamic, now often called {\em the Brown-von Neumann-Nash dynamic} \cite{sandholm2010population}, which, however, is known to cycle.
+Implicit in the requirements of a `sensible' learning dynamic is \emph{local tractability}, meaning that for any given game, the displacement $\phi(x)$ --- or the gradient $\dot \phi(x)$ for a continuous-time dynamic --- can be computed at any mixed strategy profile $x$ in time that is polynomial in the description of the game.
+However, to date there is no known locally tractable dynamic $\phi$ that is also \emph{Nash-convergent}, in that it is guaranteed to converge to a Nash equilibrium in all games and from all starting points.